nemonical/freenet-scaffold/README.md

 resource-intensive and less scalable.
 Freenet addresses this by using a summary-delta synchronization approach, where each node summarizes its state and exchanges deltas—minimal changes needed to update another node's state.
-This method reduces bandwidth usage and allows for efficient, deterministic merging of states across the network.
+This method reduces bandwidth usage and allows for efficient, deterministic merging of states across the network.

 The `freenet-scaffold` crate provides the `ComposableState` trait and associated utilities to implement this approach in Rust.
-It enables developers to define how their data structures can be summarized, how deltas are computed, and how to apply these deltas to achieve eventual consistency.
+It enables developers to define how their data structures can be summarized, how deltas are computed, and how to apply these deltas to achieve eventual consistency.

 ## Getting Started